Mking655/ComputerGraphics3dGameProgramming-HW/README.md

 Chapters 11, 12, and 13 have been completed.

 To test fucnitonality, open scenes titled "Chapter 11", "Chapter 12+13".
 All paticle prefabs are in the art -> SFX folder.
 To examine the post processing, click on the "--PP Volume" object in scene "Chapter 12+13"

+11/9/2025 Homework 6:
+Chapters 14, 15 have been completed.

+To test funcitonality, open up respective scenes.
+Chapter 13 requires you to left click to test explosion.
+Chapter 14 includes basic UI elements with pause menu.